-If a 4:3 aspect ratio monitor (TCx Display-5Sx or SurePoint 2xx/5xx) is attached to the 16:9 aspect ratio TCxWavex5x, or vice-versa if a 16:9 aspect ratio monitor (TCx Display-5Cx) is attached to a 4:3 aspect ratio TCxWavex3x/x4x, there may be an inherent miss match between the active display area and the active touch screen area.
+If the aspect ratio is different between the primary and secondary touch screens, there may be an inherent miss match between the active display area and the active touch screen area.
+For example, if a TCx Display-5Cx or SurePoint-2xx/5xx is attached to a TCxWave-x0x/x1x/x2x/x5x or a system with the primary monitor TCx Display-5Sx, this condition could occur.
+Likewise, if a TCx Display-5Sx is attached to a TCxWave-x3x/x4x or a system with the primary monitor TCx Display-5Cx or SurePoint-2xx/5xx this condition may also occur.
 Depending on the scaling used for each display, there may be an offset in one or more of the touch screens, especially near the edges of the displayed area.
 To work around this, the preset calibration may be over ridden with a manual calibration as follows: